ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 ISO 9001 requires you to:

-Maintain documented information necessary to operate processes
+Maintain documented information necessary for process control

 Retain records as evidence of conformity